ksu-is/Personality-Test/projectroadmap.md

 - Fix Syntax Errors in preliminary code

+- Add comments explaining what's going on in the code

 - Implement changes to source code that align with project idea (Collaborate with project partner)

 - Run final code and fix any bugs or syntax errors